 In each evaluation NIST specifies a common evaluation condition (a subset of trials in the core test that satisfy additional constraints) in order to better foster technical interactions and technology comparisons among sites.
 The performance results on these trials are treated as the basic official evaluation outcome.
-The common evaluation condition for the 2005 evaluation will be the subset of the trials in the core test that satisfy the following two conditions:
+The common evaluation condition for the 2006 evaluation will be the subset of the trials in the core test that satisfy the following condition:

-- The test segment and all of the training data for the target model are in English. - The test segment and all of the training data are from regular (hand-held) telephone instruments.
+The test segment and all of the training data for the target model are in English.